Presidential Scholars

 Colby Achievement Program in the Sciences (CAPS)

-CAPS is designed for incoming Colby students from groups that traditionally have been underrepresented in the sciences.
+CAPS is designed for incoming students who are first-generation-to-college students and/or from low-income backgrounds.
 CAPS provides students with a Colby-funded summer experience, providing hands-on research experiences in biology, chemistry, environmental science, and other natural science disciplines—before the first semester even begins.